 converted internals - original pcb cut down and used to brace stick units, Fsky module used:

-The originals sticks were fairly agricultural: however better sticks were available as aftermarket upgrades for the CitizenShip sets at the time - I found some OS sticks that were similar to the upgrades and cut a thread on these to fit the gimbals:
+however better sticks were available as aftermarket upgrades for the CitizenShip sets at the time - I found some OS sticks that were similar to the upgrades and cut a thread on these to fit the gimbals:

 top view showing the bind board and additional toggles for on/off functions using 'period' switches (the set is now the full 7 channels):